pressreader/code-conventions/README.md

 if (catalogManager == null)  { throw new ArgumentNullException(nameof(catalogManager)); }
 ```

+*Skimping on braces might save you a few keystrokes the first time, but the next coder who comes along, adds something to your else clause without noticing the block is missing braces is going to be in for a lot of pain.* See discussions [here](http://programmers.stackexchange.com/questions/2715/should-curly-braces-appear-on-their-own-line) and [here](http://stackoverflow.com/questions/359732/why-is-it-considered-a-bad-practice-to-omit-curly-braces)

 ## Implicitly Typed Local Variables

 - Use `var` wherever it possible instead of explicit type.